 Hungry?
-Here are 8 food delivery apps that will bring you a meal
+These 9 food delivery apps bring deliciousness right to your door

 Availability: Postmates is currently available in more than 90 cities throughout the U.S.

-Fee: There’s a 9-percent delivery charge added to every order, in addition to a delivery fee starting at $5.
+Fee: There’s a fee added to every order, and during peak delivery times there may be additional Blitz Pricing fees added as well.
 Postmates also offers a “Plus Unlimited” service for $10 a month, which lands you free delivery from select stores and restaurants on orders of more than $25.

 Download now for: